 4. Know the laws and challenges

-If you learn about these things before you come out, you can plan for how to deal with them.
-They can also help you decide if it is safe for you to come out.
+Equip yourself with the knowledge before you plan to come out, so you can plan for how to deal with them.
+These points and steps can also help you decide if it is safe for you to come out right now.

 5. Educate yourself

 As we said, there is no one right way to come out.
 Everyone’s different.
-But if you follow these guidelines, and make sure you are safe, hopefully you will feel more prepared to come out, and your journey will go a little bit more smoothly.
+But if you follow these guidelines, and make sure you are safe, hopefully you will feel more prepared about coming out, and your journey will go a little bit more smoothly.